vuamitom/vuamitom.github.io/_drafts/2018-08-30-responsive-client-centric-application.markdown

 - breaking down processing into smaller chunk (like react fibre)

+With all that has been said.
+I'm tryng to put down a comprehensive list of things that could have saved me the troubles.
+These are stuffs I learned along the way and was fortunate enough to lead those important projects.
+Had I known it from the beginning, I could have designed a better application.

 1. have your own event queue to better arbitrage different action

 2. throttle request that happens too often while only the last one matters